joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 #### Activity:

-Let's see what XCode's Playgrounds are all about.
+Let's see what Xcode's Playgrounds are all about.

 1. Download the [Intro to App Development with Swift](https://itunes.apple.com/us/book/intro-to-app-development-with-swift/id1118575552?mt=11) book and open it in iBooks.
 1. Read the short introductory material and on page 5 "Getting Started" download the project files that go with the course.
 I've linked them [here, too.](https://developer.apple.com/sample-code/swift/downloads/app-dev-curriculum.zip)
 1. This will create a folder named _Intro to App Development Curriculum_ in your Downloads folder.
-> 	It's possible you'll get a zipped file instead, named _app-dev-curriculum.zip_.
-If so, double click it in the Finder.
+(It's possible you'll get a zipped file instead, named _app-dev-curriculum.zip_.
+If so, double click it in the Finder.)
 1. Make a folder in your home directory named _Projects_ and move the _Intro to App Development Curriculum_ there.
-1. Open the 01_PlaygroundBasics.playground in XCode.
+1. Open the 01_PlaygroundBasics.playground in Xcode.
 1. Follow the lesson in the playground.
 1. Return to the iBook and complete the Check Your Understanding and finish the chapter.